 Why does Nature appear frustrated?

 Two years, ten years, and passengers ask the conductor: What place is this?
+Where are we now?

 Why do people seemed to forget the past so quickly?
 Does that cause us to repeat our tragic errors?